SudoKy0t0/SudoKy0t0.github.io/_posts/2026-02-25-htb-breach-writeup.md

 ### Enum4linux

-I always like to run an initial scan with enum4linux-ng with no credentials, sometimes we could gather a low haning fruit.
-Besides, eum4linux provides us with valuable information, like the SID of the domain.
+I always like to start with an initial enum4linux-ng scan without credentials, sometimes you can grab some low-hanging fruit right away.

+Even if anonymous access is limited, enum4linux-ng can still provide useful information, such as the domain SID, basic domain details, SMB configuration, and sometimes even user or share information.
+It’s a quick win and helps build a clearer picture of the environment before moving into authenticated enumeration.

 ```bash
 ┌──(kali㉿kali)-[~/hackthebox/breach]